qu-gg/BnB-LootGenerator/README.md

 All credit for source material and gun images belongs to Nerdvana and GearBox Software.

-The chest design in our icon comes from Victor Escorsin, available here: <a href="https://thenounproject.com/icon/chest-7173/"</a>.
+The chest design in our icon comes from Victor Escorsin, available <a href="https://thenounproject.com/icon/chest-7173/">here</a>.

 This icon is available as a sample icon on Adobe Spark's Logo Maker under the CC License.